-Whether you’re a new teacher or a veteran educator looking to adapt to the new common core standards, exploring with a new daily lesson plan template is never a bad idea.
+Whether you’re a new teacher or a health practitioner looking to adapt to the new common core standards, exploring with a new daily lesson plan template is never a bad idea.
 It is important to structure a lesson plan that hits all standards and basic essentials of an effective day within the classroom.

 21st Century Options for Lesson Planning